 Sample Interview Questions and Answers

 Interviews are not solely about how you answer the interviewer’s questions.
-Body language, dress code, manner of speech, personality – all of these play a role in affecting how successful your interview becomes.
+Body language, dress code, manner of speech, personality – all of these play a role in affecting how successful your interview will be.

-But at the heart of all interviews are your answers to interview questions.
-A great answer to a question can allow the employer to overlook any communicative shortcomings, but a bad answer to a question marks the death of your interview success.
+That said, the key to a successful interview is answering the interview questions with clarity, good examples and confidence.
+A great answer to a question can allow the employer to overlook any little shortcomings you may show, but a bad answer to a question is very hard to recover from.

 It stands to reason, then, that the best way to prepare for an interview is to have an idea of both the common questions asked at interviews and the answers that you should supply.
 The more you prepare for these questions: